 If you are not into handicrafts and traditional dances, fear not!
 Uzbekistan has something for you too.

-Chimgan Extreme: February, Chimgan mountains.
+Chimgan Extreme: February, Chimgan.
 Winter sports festival near Tashkent.

-Chimgan’s Echo festival: Chimgan mountains, first week of June.
+Chimgan’s Echo festival: Chimgan, first week of June.
 Cozy atmosphere at this outdoor music festival for singer-songwriters.
 Also includes a mountainbike downhill race.

 Beer festival: Tashkent, June.
 Tashkent might not be the beer destination of choice for the experts, but this festival nonetheless features lots of drinking and fun.